-4.4 Poor knowledge and lessons to be learned
+9 Poor knowledge and lessons to be learned

 Due to the prevailing focus on the local weather no information existed on large-scale pressure systems and on wind systems in upper atmospheric levels.
 Thus, the data were often prone to misinterpretations.
 As mentioned earlier, the dry fog in the year 1783 originated from the volcano Laki in Iceland.
 Many scholars had doubt that the ash could be transported over such far distances.
-Professor Lichtenberg at the University of Göttingen, who thought about the unusual dry fog, was convinced, that it was responsible for frequent thunderstorm formation.
+Professor Lichtenberg at the University of Göttingen, who thought about the dry fog, was convinced, that it was responsible for frequent thunderstorm formation.
 He termed this mysterious fog as "nebula nebularum" and investigated the air quality but found no conspicuous change of the properties (Hochadel, 2009).
-Therefore, he supposed that the air might have lost some of its constituents because they were washed out by rainwater.
+Therefore, he supposed that the air might have lost some of its constituents because it was filtered through rainwater.
 Being unable to find a convincing explanation he wished that the strange fog would have stayed in Calabria, where he assumed its origin.

-Another misinterpretation was published by Hemmer in 1790: He had proven in an experiment that a flame would produce free electrical charges.
+Another misinterpretation was published by Hemmer in 1790: He had experimentally proved that a flame would produce free electrical charges.
 This led him to conclude that a fume from a house was strongly electrified and had attracted parts of a cloud passing that place (Hemmer, 1990).

-670 Schön in Würzburg also studied the results of the meteorological society being stimulated by Heinrich in Regensburg.
+600 Schön in Würzburg also studied the results of the meteorological society being stimulated by Heinrich in Regensburg.
 He found the pressure variations to increase with increasing latitude (Schön, 1818; Daniell, 1827).
-Because no stations in high latitudes were available, he concluded that the barometric variation would generally increase with increasing latitude.
+Because no stations in high latitudes were available, he concluded that the barometric variation would increase with increasing latitude.